-^a p-values calculated using random effect ordinal logistic regression model adjusted for age, gender and self-reported health problem in the last one month to show if there is a trend in decrease in proportion of cases and comparison participants (separately) with negative impact of ocular pain on daily living between baseline and follow-up; ^a p-values for interaction between time point and case/comparison status; calculated using random effect ordinal logistic regression model by including interaction term between cases/comparison status and visit; and adjusted for age, gender and self-reported health problem in the last one month to show if any increase or decrease in proportion of cases and comparison participants with no pain or no negative impact of ocular pain on daily living between baseline and follow-up significantly differ between cases and with "occasionally", "often" and "constantly" responses
+^a p-values calculated using random effect ordinal logistic regression model adjusted for age, gender and self-reported health problem in the last one month to show if there is a trend in decrease in proportion of cases and comparison status; calculated using and comparison participants (separately) with negative impact of ocular pain on daily living between baseline and follow-up; ^a p-values for interaction between the interaction form term between cases/comparison status and visit; and adjusted for age, gender and self-reported health problem in the last one month to show if any increase or decrease in proportion of cases and comparison participants with no pain or no negative impact of ocular pain on daily living between baseline and follow-up significantly differ between cases and comparison participants. "often" and "constantly" responses with "occasionally", of ocular pain was strongly associated with reduced participation in productive household activities (OR, 1.84; 95% CI, 1.15-2.97; p=0.012) in TT cases.